 Slow travel is all about putting quality over quantity.
-Here are my slow travel tips for turning those dreams of a slow travel getaway into a reality.
+Here are my slow travel tips for turning those dreams of a getaway into a reality.

-Slow travel is an antidote to a packed itinerary and a speeding tour bus that throws the weary tourist from one attraction to another.
-It’s a more intentional way of travel that focuses on what you really want from your trip – and not on the must-see lists crafted by travel guides and influencers.
+It’s an alternative to the speeding tour bus that throws the weary tourist from one attraction to another.
+It’s an intentional way of travel that focuses on what you really want from your trip – and not on the must-see lists crafted by travel guides and influencers.

-But what does that mean in practical terms?
-And how do you turn those dreams of a slow travel getaway into a reality?
+But what does slow travel mean in practical terms?
+And how do you turn your dreams of a slow travel getaway into reality?

 The more you know about your destination, the easier you’ll adjust and blend into its everyday life once you arrive.
 You’ll experience less culture shock and you’ll lose less time getting your bearings.
 And you’ll be more intentional with your itinerary.